chenchao666/Paper-reading/README.md

 ## Self-supervised Learning
 * Unsupervised Learning of Visual Representations by Solving Jigsaw Puzzles
 * Self-supervised learning of pretext-invariant representations
-* A Simple Framework for Contrastive Learning of Visual Representations
 * Unsupervised Feature Learning via Non-Parametric Instance Discrimination
 * ON MUTUAL INFORMATION MAXIMIZATION FOR REPRESENTATION LEARNING
 * Representation Learning with Contrastive Predictive Coding